 If this is your love language, then you feel loved when your spouse uses words of praise or compliments you.
-Your heart skips a beat when they say they love you or you’re the most beautiful creature they’ve ever seen.
+Your heart skips a beat when they say they love you; or that you’re the most beautiful creature they’ve ever seen.

 If this is your Spouse’s love language, ask them out on a date, switch off your phone and take the time to listen to her/him.
-I hope you have a great time together!
+And surely, you will have a great time together!

 Acts of Service

 This is me right here people, this is how I roll!!
 In some cases, I believe that one’s background/past determines their love language.
 This is true for me since acts of service is the one love language I got to see a lot while growing up.
-And throughout my adult years, this is the only love language I can do with my eyes closed.
+And throughout my adult years, this has been the one love language I can do with my eyes closed.

 It gives me an immense amount of joy when I get to serve others.
-I don’t think I can describe the feeling, it’s like drinking whole milk yogurt with fresh fruits inside!
+I don’t think I have the words to describe the feeling.
+It’s more like drinking whole milk yogurt with fresh fruits inside!
 It just hits the spot!

-I show my love through serving my husband, helping friends out with stuff they need to do, listening to them talk for hours about issues they’re having and trying to give advice where I can.
-In the same way, I feel loved when my husband helps me out with tasks, it makes my heart skip a beat and melt away, not literally of course, then I’d be dead and we don’t want that 🙂
+I display my love to my husband through serving him.
+One of the ways I show my love to my friends is through helping them out with stuff they need done.
+Or just being there for them when they need someone to talk to and listen to, without feeling the need to give advice.
+In the same way, I feel loved when my husband helps me out with tasks.
+It makes my heart skip a beat and melt away, not literally of course, then I’d be dead and we don’t want that 🙂

 If this is your Spouse’s love language, remember that little things will mean much.
 Even taking the trash out, helping out with the kids or cooking a meal for them.
 This will go a long way and make them feel loved.

-This is my husbands love language and probably the easiest unless while we’re in Africa 🙂 then everything changes and we have to do all these privately, it depends on which part of the country we’re in though.
-If we’re at the city then we’re okay and no one would give us a weird look 🙂 Physical touch brings about emotional closeness.
+This is my husbands love language.
+Physical touch brings about emotional closeness.
 Just a little touch will mean a lot to your spouse if this is their love language.

 Oh my, this is the least of my love languages, and my husband’s too.
 If this is your love language then you feel loved or show love through the giving and receiving of gifts.
 Valentine’s day must be your Christmas day!
 Wait, you get a gift during Christmas too.
-Well I guess Valentine’s day is early Christmas for you!
-I’m happy for you!
+Well I guess Valentine’s day is early Christmas for you!!